 Here is the full size painting:

-With all the beautiful autumn colours this year, I found myself a little lost in the leaves, so to speak.
+Wanting to do justice to all the beautiful autumn colours, I found myself a little lost in the leaves, so to speak.
 Alas!
-Now they are all on the ground!
+Those leaves were all on the ground before long, but I had taken plenty of source photos from which I could create a scene.

 Something I noticed along the way is my muscle memory for too much detail, an unwanted tendency toward perfectionism that I’ve been trying to shed from my early days as an drawing artist.
 For too long I resisted the paintbrush because of perfectionism, since I thought my pencil tip lent me more precision, but perfectionism robs me of joy.
 I found myself battling this tendency in the making of this piece, and I had to keep reorienting myself.
 It has turned out to be quite a fusion of styles!